 "I made a sound, some type of roar, that I didn't know I was capable of making," the actor said.
 "He's a man that deserves to be recognized.
 He has such a quiet power and is, truly, the most sincere person I've ever met in my life."

 Following his time on Friday Night Lights, Porter recurred for numerous episodes on The Good Wife, solidifying his status as a versatile TV star.
-It's safe to assume he had his pick of scripts, so why sign on as a southern lawyer on Hart of Dixie?
+It's safe to assume he had his pick of scripts, so why sign on as a southern lawyer on Hart of Dixie?"I wanted to find something new," he said.
+"This required me to rewire my brain a bit.
+It was a welcome change of pace."

 With a background in musical comedy, Porter also said he was looking for a "lighter" script.